-In episode 14, Stacey talks with Lisa Shepard, a language teacher who, over the course of her 29-year teaching career, has successfully transitioned from verb conjugations and traditional tests to authentic resources and performance assessments.
+In episode 14, Stacey talks with Lisa Shepard, a secondary language teacher who, over the course of her 29-year teaching career, has successfully transitioned from verb conjugations and traditional tests to authentic resources and performance assessments.
 Lisa shares her own journey as well as practical advice for teachers interested in teaching for proficiency.

 We welcome feedback, resources, and diverse perspectives on this topic!
 To contribute to the conversation started here, leave us a voicemail or send a text message to (629)888-3398.
 Or you can follow us on Twitter @weteachlang or use this contact form to send us an email.